aSp3cTx/simple-port-scanner/README.md

 #1 - Open The File( I'm Assuming You Know How To Open A File xD)

-#2 - Enter The Targets (split the targets by ,)
+#2 - Enter The Target IP Address

-#3 - Select How Many Ports You Want To Scan (1-65535)

 ### Thats all :DD